x-square/data_analytics/24-05-maths-statistics-data-science.md

 **Accuracy** is the closeness of a measured value to a standard or known value.
 It tells you how close your measurements are to the true value. **Precision** is the closeness of two or more measurements to each other.
 It tells you how consistent your measurements are.
 In other words, accuracy is about **correctness**, while precision is about **consistency**.

-**Resampling** is like taking many smaller samples from a larger set to understand its characteristics better.
-It’s used to check if your results are **valid** and **reliable** by repeatedly drawing new samples and seeing how your answers change.

-**Bootstrapping** is a common resampling technique that involves drawing samples with replacement from the original dataset to estimate the sampling distribution of a statistic.
-It's useful when you don't have access to more data or when you want to assess the variability of your results. **Cross-validation** is another resampling technique that involves splitting your data into training and testing sets to evaluate the performance of a model.
-It helps to assess how well your model generalises to new data and can be used to tune hyperparameters and prevent overfitting. **Jackknife** is a resampling technique that involves systematically leaving out one observation at a time to estimate the sampling distribution of a statistic.
-It's useful when you want to assess the stability and bias of your results. **Monte Carlo simulation** is a resampling technique that involves generating random samples from a probability distribution to estimate the distribution of a statistic.
-It's useful when you want to simulate complex systems or processes and understand their behaviour under different conditions. **Permutation test** is a resampling technique that involves shuffling the labels of your data to create new samples and estimate the distribution of a statistic.
-It's useful when you want to test the null hypothesis that there is no difference between groups or conditions.

 **Underfitting** occurs when a model is too simple to capture the underlying patterns in the data, leading to poor performance on both the training and test data.
 It's like guessing the answers to a test without studying the material.
 On the other hand, **overfitting** occurs when a model learns the noise in the training data rather than the underlying patterns, leading to poor generalisation to new data.
 It's like memorising the answers to a test rather than understanding the concepts.

 **Bias** is the error introduced by approximating a real-world problem, which can lead to underfitting. **Variance** is the error introduced by the model's sensitivity to fluctuations in the training data, which can lead to overfitting. **Bias-variance trade-off** is the balance between bias and variance in a model, where reducing bias increases variance and vice versa.
 The goal is to find the optimal trade-off that minimises the total error on new data.

+### Regularisation

 **Regularisation** is a technique used to prevent overfitting by adding a penalty term to the loss function that discourages complex models.
-It helps to reduce the model's sensitivity to noise in the training data and improve generalisation to new data. **L1 regularisation** or **Lasso** adds the absolute values of the weights to the loss function, encouraging sparsity and feature selection. **L2 regularisation** or **Ridge** adds the squared values of the weights to the loss function, encouraging small weights and reducing the impact of outliers. **Elastic Net** combines L1 and L2 regularisation to balance feature selection and weight shrinkage. **Dropout** is a regularisation technique used in neural networks to randomly drop units during training to prevent overfitting.
+It helps to reduce the model's sensitivity to noise in the training data and improve generalisation to new data.

+**L1 regularisation** or **Lasso** adds the absolute values of the weights to the loss function, encouraging sparsity and feature selection.

+**L2 regularisation** or **Ridge** adds the squared values of the weights to the loss function, encouraging small weights and reducing the impact of outliers.

+**Elastic Net** combines L1 and L2 regularisation to balance feature selection and weight shrinkage.

+**Dropout** is a regularisation technique used in neural networks to randomly drop units during training to prevent overfitting.
 It helps to reduce the model's reliance on specific features and improve generalisation to new data.

 To prevent underfitting in machine learning, make sure your model is complex enough to recognize the patterns in your data.
 Underfitting occurs when a model is too simple and cannot learn effectively, leading to poor results.
 To combat this, you can **increase the model's complexity**, **add more features**, **use a more advanced model**, or **extend the training period**.
 By enhancing the model's complexity and learning capacity, you can improve its performance and mitigate underfitting.

+### Resampling

+**Resampling** or sampling with replacement involves creating new datasets from the original data by methods like bootstrapping or cross-validation.
+It helps in evaluating model performance and improving accuracy by repeatedly drawing new samples and seeing how your answers change.

+**Bootstrapping** is a common resampling technique that involves drawing samples with replacement from the original dataset to estimate the sampling distribution of a statistic.
+It's useful when you don't have access to more data or when you want to assess the variability of your results.

+**Cross-validation** is another resampling technique that involves splitting your data into training and testing sets to evaluate the performance of a model.
+It helps to assess how well your model generalises to new data and can be used to tune hyperparameters and prevent overfitting.

+**Jackknife** is a resampling technique that involves systematically leaving out one observation at a time to estimate the sampling distribution of a statistic.
+It's useful when you want to assess the stability and bias of your results.

+**Monte Carlo simulation** is a resampling technique that involves generating random samples from a probability distribution to estimate the distribution of a statistic.
+It's useful when you want to simulate complex systems or processes and understand their behaviour under different conditions.

+**Permutation test** is a resampling technique that involves shuffling the labels of your data to create new samples and estimate the distribution of a statistic.
+It's useful when you want to test the null hypothesis that there is no difference between groups or conditions.

 ### Confusion matrix